Dribo/DTU-02467_ProjectB/content/_index.md

 ##### How are the pages referenced in the Cold War article interlinked with each other?
 *by Magnus A. Nielsen (s204072) & Philip J. F. Helsted (s204147)*

+This webpage is accompanied by the following github repository, where data and the code used to perform the anlysis can be found.
+Click [***this***](https://github.com/Dribo/DTU-02467_ProjectA) button to go the repository.

 ## Introduction and Motivation
 Wikipedia is an enormous database of knowledge about everything and anything and history is definitely well-documented on Wikipedia.
 The time period of the Cold War, and the corresponding Wikipedia article, is an